dreuxfl/T-POO-700/README.md

 > `JWT` is a compact, URL-safe means of representing claims to be transferred between two parties.
 The claims in a JWT are encoded as a JSON object that is used as the payload of a JSON Web Signature (JWS) structure or as the plaintext of a JSON Web Encryption (JWE) structure, enabling the claims to be digitally signed or integrity protected with a Message Authentication Code (MAC) and/or encrypted.

-The `JWT` token is valid for 1 minute.
-After 1 minute, the user will have to log in again to get a new token.
+The `JWT` token is valid for 45 minutes.
+After 45 minutes, the user will have to log in again to get a new token.
 A refresh token is also stocked in a cookie.
 The refresh token is valid for 1 week.
 After 1 week, the user will have to log in again to get a new token.
 The refresh token is refreshed every time the user logs in.